bvks2020sameer/Mailer/release/ReadMe.txt

 This is Mailer An Email Automation Tool

 !!!
 Donot delete the logo file "Logo.png" !!!
+* Download the 3 files Logo.png , Readme.txt and Mailer.exe in a single folder
 Instructions for Account Setup :
 	* Login to your gmail Account
 	* Go to My Account > Security > 2-Step Verification